 "I will be fully satisfied as with the richest of foods;

-with singing lips my mouth will praise you."
+singing lips my mouth will praise you."
 (Psalm 63:5)